 Pepco notified the Commission on April 20, 2023, that the counterparty to the renewable PPA invoked its contractual right to terminate the agreement because it had failed to contract for the sale of 90% of the project.
-Pepco proposes that the Commission direct the company to issue a new RFP and expand the terms of the RFP to allow for bidding by existing, as well as new, renewable projects to expand the pool of potential bidders and allow Pepco to select the best option for District customers.
+The Commission directed Pepco to issue a new RFP and expand the terms of the RFP to allow for bidding by existing, as well as new, renewable projects to expand the pool of potential bidders and allow Pepco to select the best option for District customers.
+In Order No. 21918 (released October 26, 2023), the Commission directed Pepco, among other things, to add existing and expanding facilities to the types of facilities that can bid, include a pricing collar review, add offshore wind facilities to the types of facilities that can bid. lower the threshold of facilities that can bid to 5 MW, and include a termination payment.